The Bluetooth API provides connectivity between Bluetooth enabled devices.

 |qt.bluetooth.osx||Enables logging of the macOS implementation|

-Logging categories can be used to enable additional warning and debug output for QtBluetooth.
-More detailed information about logging can be found in QLoggingCategory.
+Logging categories enable additional warning and debug output for QtBluetooth.
+More detailed information about logging is found in QLoggingCategory.
 A quick way to enable all QtBluetooth logging is to add the following line to the

 QLoggingCategory::setFilterRules(QStringLiteral("qt.bluetooth* = true"));